WASHINGTON STATE FRATERNAL ORDER OF POLICE

 Brothers and Sisters,

-2018 is coming to a close with mixed feelings on the outlook of Washington state law enforcement.
+On behalf of the Washington State Fraternal Order of Police Executive Board, we want to wish all of you a happy and eventful holiday season to you and your families.
+I would like to express my appreciation to all of you for the hard work you have demonstrated this past year.2018 is coming to a close with mixed feelings on the outlook of Washington state law enforcement.
 The Washington State Fraternal Order of Police has remained steadfast that the language in Initiative 940 be improved upon at the start of the 2019 Washington state legislative sessions.
 We believe that this path will be successful, and we look forward to providing an update when these changes are implemented.

 Even with the uncertainty of our profession in Washington state, we still have many things to be thankful for during this holiday season.
 I would be remiss if I didn’t thank our families for allowing us to do the great work for this organization and allowing us to be a part of the most respected law enforcement organization in the country.
 Without their support we would not be able to provide the services to our members and to the community we serve in.
 I’m also thankful for the growth we have seen this past year and the changes we have seen within our lodge.